codekansas/codekansas.github.io/_posts/2022-09-29-pid-controller.markdown

 As expected, our input is smaller than when the error was larger, since we want to make the temperature delta smaller as we get closer to our target temperature.

-Let's say sometime later the system has gotten hotter, and now our temperature reading is $240 \deg$.
+Let's say a bit later the system has gotten hotter, and now our reading is $240 \deg$.

 $$
 \begin{aligned}